Wednesday, 10 February 2016

 − "I wanted to meet you all.
 Forgive the confusion."

-− "Yes, I've heard it –and I had to say something urgent that he would not understand that I censored this situation.
-As it is true, Protch, that I had no objection, and less when I met Luke and later Lucy− and have you got a name for your child?"
+− "Yes, I've heard it –and I had to say something urgently so that he couldn't think I censored this situation.
+As it is true, Protch, that I had no objection, let alone when I met Luke and later Lucy− and have you got a name for your child?"

 − "Yes.
-We have two names: if it is a girl we will call her Kirsten, as the sister of her grandmother, the mother of my wife; if it is a boy, Paul, like my father.
-But it is possible that you think that it is not the wisest thing to bring a child to this mud."
+We have two names: if it is a girl we will call her Kirsten, as her grandmother's, my wife's mother's sister; if it is a boy, Paul, like my father.
+But you might think that bringing a child into this mud is not the wisest thing to do mud."

 It was the first difficult question to which he made me reply.
 How to find an answer without offending him and which could also express my own thoughts?